Matthew-Dove/WASS/README.md

 i.e. your local NAS does not have a data governance policy that WASS can enable with an API call.
 That said there is nothing stopping you from adding them yourself, WASS does not care as long as it still has read; and write permissions.

-WASS does enable some protections to prevent bugs from wiping out data.
-These include things like object versioning in AWS S3, and setting read-only attributes on local files.

 When uploading a file though WASS, firstly we search for the hash at the target server.
 If it exists, we do not upload the file data; but we may still upload metadata (_such as the source path, or search tags_).